ski-freak/Atnia/content/main/Card Game/Card Game Rules Doc.md

 #### Locations
 Play up to one location per round.
 When you play a location it goes to the location zone.
 Instead of having a devotion requirement to play, the ideal icons on location cards indicate how much devotion to that ideal the location provides while in the location zone.
 Locations don't unflip at round start.

 The most basic locations are the Core locations, which you can include any number of in your deck.
-These are dual ideal locations with a single use 'deplete' ability to draw a card for 1 energy.
 #### Exploration
 Exploration allows you to trade a card in your hand for a location.